esm-tools/esm_tools/docs/recipes/modify_namelists.rst

 Unusual Namelists
 ~~~~~~~~~~~~~~~~~

-Somethings, you have strange namelists of the form:
+Some times, you have strange namelists of the form:

 .. code-block:: fortran